naninovel/docs/docs/en/guide/custom-build-environment.md

   - run: git lfs pull
 ```

-If you're using your own custom build handler supposed to be triggered with the Editor's build menu, you can disable Naninovel's handler by turning off the `Enable Build Processing` property in the Resource Provider configuration menu.
+If you're using your own custom build handler that is supposed to be triggered with the Editor's build menu, you can disable Naninovel's handler by turning off the `Enable Build Processing` property in the Resource Provider configuration menu.
 After enabling or disabling the property, restart the Unity Editor for the change to take effect.